Hot tips on planning a holiday with your dog from the UK to France and other EU countries

 Ferry crossings from Great Britain to France and other EU countries

-Dogs can travel on the main passenger ferry crossings from GB to continental Europe whether you are booked with a car or as a foot passenger.
+Dogs can travel on the main passenger ferry crossings from GB to continental Europe and Republic of Ireland and Northern Ireland whether you are booked with a car or as a foot passenger.

 - Dogs must be booked in advance for a ferry crossing from the UK

-- Costs of dog travel vary depending on the journey - on a short Channel crossing to France expect to pay £15 per dog each way, or for a longer journey to Spain in the region of £90 return which includes secure kennel space
+- Costs of dog travel vary depending on the journey - from free (e.g. Stena Line Dublin to Holyhead) to around £15 per dog each way on a Cross-Channel ferry, or for a longer journey to Spain in the region of £90 return which includes secure kennel space

 - Departing the UK, check-in is really straightforward for the shorter Channel crossings and done from your car whereas the longer crossing may advise you to check-in around 90 minutes earlier than usual to complete the pet check-in process in time